 Visit Vienna.
 It makes a lot of sense to take the train to Vienna if you are on a European round trip, or plan a trip from Vienna.
 We are lucky to have one of the most reliable and modern railways in Europe.
 OEBB trains are comfortable and not expensive.
 In Trains To Vienna learn more about the best city connections by train.
 You can also use a route planner and buy train tickets directly from the page.

 Visit Vienna.
 The Vienna Card is a powerful discount city card that can shave dozens of Euros off your travel bills.
-It was voted the ‘Best City Card in Europe’ out of 16 European city cards by German Automobile Club ADAC (2012).
+With this card you can use public transport for free and get discounts for all the major museums and attractions.
+The Vienna Card ranks among the European city cards in terms of value for money.
 I use it when I go back to Vienna to visit museums, attend events and do some Austrian shopping.

 6. Local Weather: When To Go, What To Pack